Mutant Madness1 of 12

 In fact, numerous mutants have traveled into the past to stop their terrible futures from coming to pass.
 Cable, Bishop, Rachel Summers, and more all came back in time to save the future.

-As for which one will come to pass - well, as they say… Time will tell.
+As for which timeline will come to pass - well, as they say… Time will tell.

 As with many dead mutants, Jean returned from the dead, for a while at least.
+She has since died and returned again.
 Fitting for a Phoenix, after all.

 Though they initially used their incredible power for good, their intentions to remake the world quickly became clear, leading to numerous large scale conflicts with the Avengers.
 This lead to the destruction of Wakanda by Namor, the divorce of Black Panther and Storm, and – for many mutants – the death of the X-Men’s dream.